paiml/sovereign-ai-stack-book/SPEC.md

 A: `make bench-chX-[claim-name]`.
 Example: `make bench-ch07-simd-speedup`

 **Q: What if a benchmark fails on my hardware?**
-A: File an issue with your hardware specs.
-Benchmarks are specific to test environment.
+A: The test runner attempts feature detection (e.g., checking for AVX-512).
+If your hardware lacks support, specific benchmarks will skip gracefully with a warning.
+If a supported benchmark fails, file an issue with your hardware specs.

 **Q: Can I skip chapters?**
 A: Yes.
 Each chapter's examples/ are self-contained.
 Run `make test-chX` independently.